ExpandingMan/dotfiles/README.md

 This is for controlling audio output, usually the OS will use this by default.
 I need to make keybindings within `i3` at some point.
 In the meantime, you can increase or decrease volume with `amixer set Master x%±`.

+### `alsamixer`
+This is a TUI for controlling audio devices.
+Best way to control volumes of individual devices such as headphones and mics.

 ### [`mpv`](https://wiki.archlinux.org/index.php/Mpv)
 A really nice minimalistic media player.